sistemaon/pinescript/ideas/README.md

 > Traps from the previous day candle maximum and minimum,
 > traps from the previous support and resistance,
 > traps from the long MAs.

+> Bear trap is onto MA 80.
+> Fox trap is onto MA 8.

+> Max & Min, 60 minute timeframe chart, exit is target or closed 3rd candle.
+> Max & Min, daily timeframe chart, exit is target or the first closed candle giving any profit.
+> Stop closed candle can be the 1st.